 Coming up soon.

-Also traveling abroad within coronavirus pandemic was also an experience on its own.
+Also traveling abroad within the coronavirus pandemic was also an experience on its own.

 The week we spent there felt like a month and I still need a couple of days to recharge after my recharging in Egypt this February.